Flora Masson: Writing

 Her Victorians All, about the notable people Masson met in her youth, was described as "a pleasant, rather sad little book" in The Guardian; "this is not so much a book of good stories as about real happenings," the review concluded.

 Personal life

 Masson lived with her sister Rosaline.
 She died on 1 October 1937, in Edinburgh.
-She is buried in Grange Cemetery with her parents.
+She is buried in Grange Cemetery, Edinburgh, with her parents.